MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-setup.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-The Sales Order Agent helps Business Central users automate the entire process of capturing sales orders from their customers, monitoring incoming emails to a designated mailbox.
-The agent is set up and configured on a company basis.
-This article explains how to set up the agent and it's functionality.
+The Sales Order Agent in Business Central automates sales orders processing from customer requests received via email.
+This article explainson how to set up and activate the Sales Order Agent, configure its settings, and manage user access.

 Learn more about the agent in [Sales Order Agent overview](sales-order-agent.md).

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]